Sabira Sultana

 Sabira Sultana (born 21 December 1945), also known as Statue of Marble, is a Pakistani actress and model.
-Considered as one of the leading actresses of the "golden era" of Pakistani cinema, Sabira was one of the leading actresses of the 1960s and 1970s.
+Considered one of the leading actresses of the "golden era" of Pakistani cinema, Sabira was among the leading actresses of the 1960s and 1970s.
 Active from the 1960s to 2002, she was known for her beauty and versatility, portraying a range of characters from romantic leads to supporting and character roles in Urdu, Punjabi, and Pashto films.

 Early life and education

-She was born in Bombay, British India (present-day Mumbai), to a conservative Kashmiri family, her birth name was Rabia Begum.
-After partition of India then her parents migrated to Lahore.
-Influenced by her polished and sophisticated personality, her friends encouraged her to enter the film industry.
+She was born in Bombay, British India (present-day Mumbai), to a conservative Kashmiri family; her birth name was Rabia Begum.
+After the partition of India her parents migrated to Lahore.
+Influenced by her sophisticated personality, her friends encouraged her to enter the film industry.
 Sultana had a strong educational background.
 After her acting career, she became deeply involved in running her own girls' school in Lahore.

 Career

 Debut and success (1960s)

 Sultana began her career in the early 1960s with supporting roles.
 She made her debut in a supporting role in Urdu film Insaf and her acting was praised by the critics which was released in 1960 the film was a box office hit it achieve silver jubilee success.
 In 1964, she received her first leading roles in the romantic dramas Jamila and Shukria.
 The following year, she earned critical acclaim for her powerful portrayal of a character from youth to old age in the family drama Kaneez, which established her as a respected actress.
 She delivered other memorable performances in films like Aadil (1966) and the blockbuster Saiqa (1968), and was nicknamed the "Queen of Beauty" by fans.